-Hours of operation:The Annunciation Cathedral Bookstore and Gift Shop is open Sundays after the Divine Liturgy (12:00 p.m.-2:00 p.m.) and at the Greek Festival.
+Hours of operation:The Annunciation Cathedral Bookstore and Gift Shop is open Sundays after the Divine Liturgy (11:30 a.m.-1:30 p.m.) and at the Greek Festival.
 During the week, the book store is accessible through the Cathedral Office or by special appointment.

 ALTAR BOY GUILD

-(Archangels Patron Saint whose feast day is November 8th)
+(St. Tarcisius the Acoltye Patron Saint whose feast day is August 15th)

 Membership open to: 10 years of ages thru 12th Grade boys.